 CONTENTS PAGE

-- 1. PREFACE

-- 2. EXECUTIVE SUMMARY

-- 3. LIST OF RECOMMENDATIONS

-- 4. BACKGROUND AND CONTEXT

-- 5. METHOD OF INVESTIGATION

-- 6. FINDINGS

-- 7. CONCLUSION

-- 8. GLOSSARY OF TERMS

 Page No

+1. PREFACE 3

+2. EXECUTIVE SUMMARY 4-5

+3. LIST OF RECOMMENDATIONS 6-7

+4. BACKGROUND AND CONTEXT 8-10

+5. METHOD OF INVESTIGATION 11

+6. FINDINGS 12-15

+7. CONCLUSION 16

+ΑP PPENDIX 1 . •

 1. PREFACE

-Under the requirement to undertake scrutiny of crime and disorder matters, the Overview and Scrutiny Committee considered a detailed report of the Director of People and Places on the current Chorley CCTV service and existing infrastructure and also information about CCTV systems in other authorities systems had been reduced or decommissioned.
+Under the requirement to undertake scrutiny of crime and disorder matters, the Overview and Scrutiny Committee considered a detailed report of the Director of People and Places on the current Chorley CCTV service and existing infrastructure and also information about CCTV systems in other authorities where systems had been reduced or decommissioned.

 The report included information about provision in the South Ribble area where the system was much smaller and also in Blackpool where the Council had decided, due to budgetary pressures, to stop staffing the system.

-Details about Chorley CCTV system - the hours of operation, infrastructure, and staffing and maintenance issues were provided, along with overall comments on the impact of reducing CCTV coverage, cost implications and potential options for improvements in the future.
+Details about Chorley's CCTV system - the hours of operation, infrastructure, and staffing and maintenance issues were provided, along with overall comments on the impact of reducing CCTV coverage, cost implications and potential options for improvements in the future.

-In discussion Members raised the public perception of safety provide by CCTV, how far cameras acted as a deterrent, the cameras role in preventing the escalation or crime or the prosecution of offenders including those involved in serious crime.
+In discussion Members raised the public perception of safety provide by CCTV, how far cameras acted as a deterrent, the cameras role in preventing the escalation of crime or the prosecution of offenders including those involved in serious crime.

-As the subject was a complex one, the Chair of Overview and Scrutiny suggested that a full scrutiny review on the provision of CCTV in Chorley be undertaken to by a Task Group to inform future CCTV provision in the Borough.
+As the subject was a complex one, the Chair of Overview and Scrutiny suggested that a full scrutiny review on the provision of CCTV in Chorley be undertaken by a Task Group to inform future CCTV provision in the Borough.

-The task group engaged with both partners and customers to ensure that all perspectives were considered and to ensure the scrutiny was balanced.
-The system is highly valued by the community and is an effective tool used in the prevention of crime and disorder.
+In undertaking the review of provision, the Task Group engaged with both partners and customers to ensure that all perspectives were considered and to ensure the scrutiny was balanced.
+The system was perceived as being highly valued by the community and an effective tool used in the prevention of crime and disorder.

 We would like to thank the Task Group Members for their deliberations, the officers and the external representatives and the residents of Chorley who made a contribution to this report.
 The representations we received have proved invaluable and enabled us to recommend a number of options for the Executive to explore to enable the Council to better serve our residents of Chorley.

+Councillor Robert Finnamore (Chair)

 Councillor Kim Snape (Vice Chair)

-Councillor Robert Finnamore (Chair)

 2. EXECUTIVE SUMMARY

 The Overview and Scrutiny Committee asked the Task Group to undertake a scrutiny inquiry to look at CCTV Provision and Infrastructure in Chorley.

 Chorley Council's closed circuit television system (CCTV) is solely owned and operated by the Council and comprises a number of overt cameras located across the Chorley borough area.
 The infrastructure has been in place for 18 years with some upgrades and improvements to equipment during that time but is essentially analogue based whereas current technology has moved to a digital format.

 There are three main areas to the system: